ucoProject/ucoproject.github.io/resources/github_policies.md

 6 - Mature\
 7 - Inactive

-CASE recommends adoption of these statuses for any repository hosted on github/casework, by specifying requirements to consider a repository having met a support level.
+UCO recommends adoption of these statuses for any repository hosted on github/ucoProject, by specifying requirements to consider a repository having met a support level.

 ### Support requirements once a project reaches a development status

 #### 3 - Alpha

--   Designation of versions of CASE and UCO the project supports.
+-   Designation of versions of UCO and UCO the project supports.

 -   Follow Semantic Versioning (SEMVER).

 #### 4 - Beta

--   Tests are implemented to confirm conformance with the specified versions of CASE and UCO.
+-   Tests are implemented to confirm conformance with the specified versions of UCO and UCO.

 #### 5 - Production/Stable